H&F social care occupational therapy service

 The team has a waiting list and prioritises according to urgency and risk of harm.
 Examples of highest priority include children in hospital who need occupational therapy support to go home.

-Families can also contact Bishop Creighton - Safer Homes for Children.
+Families can also contact The Creighton Centre - Safer Homes for Children.
 This volunteer organisation carries out home safety assessments and can provide advice and equipment.
 This can include safety gates, cupboard catches and window restrictors.

 The service is free for H&F families on benefits who have a child under the age of 5 or a child with disabilities.